MaestosoToad/myFirstTypescript/README.md

 # myFirstTypescript
-This is the repository to manage a typescript package using gitlab.
+This is the repository to manage a typescript package using github.